dev-breeze-com/dawnhttpd/README.md

 =============

    INI-style configuration was added for settings, passwords, and mimetypes.
+   Passwords must be in the format of the password entry in /etc/shadow (crypt).
    Invoke the command *dawnhttpd --help* for help information.
    See README.cmd.txt for additional command information.
    Guestbook entry keys should be encased by '<%' and '%>'.